In the beginning of 2010 Tina received two Robert Awards from the Danish Film Academy for her music for the feature film “Oldboys”.

 Most of the material for “Count To Ten” was written on the road during 2006.

 A couple of months into 2005 “In The Red” was done.
 Around the same time Sony and BMG merged into SonyBMG and one of their first actions was to ‘drop’ Tina from her contract.
 Fortunately enough she was able to take the album with her.

 She spent spring preparing the release of the album by herself.
-When it landed in July it was met with mixed reviews, but also great commercial success.
-On P3 “Nobody’s Man” became ‘This Week’s Unavoidable’ and “Warm Sand” went into hot rotation.
+When it landed in July it was met with mixed reviews, but great commercial success.
+On P3 “Nobody’s Man” became ‘This Week’s Inevitable’ and “Warm Sand” went into hot rotation.

 In the fall several concerts followed both in Denmark and abroad, among others supporting A-ha in the UK and playing two shows in Russia.
 As a part of P3’s “Homecoming”-series Tina played two concerts with Norwegian singer Sondre Lerche at Tina’s old public school in Åbyhøj.

 The concert aired on P3.

 Tina and the band played their first Skanderborg Festival and also performed at Ridehuset in Århus at Spot 06.

 Tina bought an apartment in London early 2005 in the atmospheric area around Notting Hill.